5 Important Things Every New Mom Should Know About Baby's Sleep

 1. Sleep Habits are Important.

-This sounds like a strange and obvious thing to say, but I never knew that my first child’s sleep habits were anything to focus on.
-Instead, I focused on loving my son, and I wasn’t thinking about much else.
-And while I feel that it’s (the most) necessary for a mom to bond with her baby after birth and get feeding established (I cannot highlight that enough) — I would say that establishing a healthy sleep routine should come next, especially if you plan to have more than one child.
+This sounds strange and obvious, but I never knew my first child’s sleep habits were anything to focus on.
+Instead, I focused on loving my son and wasn’t thinking about much else.
+While I feel that it’s (the most) necessary for a mom to bond with her baby after birth and get feeding established (I cannot highlight that enough) — I would say that establishing a healthy sleep routine should come next, especially if you plan to have more than one child.

 Baby sleep, Motherhood, No sleep